 Residence brings the advantages of greater interaction with peers, faculty, student and learning services, and an increased level of social/extra curricular involvement resulting in an overall higher rate of student success.

-Applications for all Residence Life Team Positions for both the Summer 2018 Semester, and the Fall/Winter 2018-2019 Semesters will be available in January 2018.
+Applications for all Residence Life Team Positions for both the Summer 2018 Semester, and the Fall/Winter 2018-2019 Semesters are now available:

 If you have any questions regarding the application process or positions, or if you have previously worked on the RLT and are looking for the Returner Application, please contact Joanne Huynh firstname.lastname@example.org

 The Residence Life Coordinator oversees a dynamic team of student leaders